gaogaotiantian/viztracer/docs/source/custom_event_intro.rst

 Instant Event
 -------------

-Instant Event is a log at a specific timestamp, showing as a vertical line.
+Instant Event is a log at a specific timestamp, showing as an arrow.
 It's useful to log a transient event.
-You need to give it an event name and pass in an arbitrary argument that is **JSONIFIABLE**.
-The argument will be displayed in the report.
+You need to give it a name which is a string and that's all the information you can get in the report

 .. code-block:: python

-    tracer.add_instant("Event1", {"a": 1})
+    tracer.add_instant(f"Event1 - {my_data}")

 Counter Event
 -------------